sleepymurph/dmv-publications/README.md

 Other files reside in subdirectories:

 - `data/` -- Experiment results data
-- `doc-src/` -- LaTeX, Graphviz, GNUPlot, and other document source materials
+- `thesis-src/` -- LaTeX, Graphviz, GNUPlot, and other thesis source materials

-Building the Documents
+Building the Master's Thesis
 --------------------------------------------------

-There is a Makefile in the `doc-src/` directory that should generate everything with a simple `make`, assuming all dependencies are installed.
+There is a Makefile in the `thesis-src/` directory that should generate everything with a simple `make`, assuming all dependencies are installed.

 The documents are built with LaTeX for overall typesetting, GNUPlot (version 5) for data plots, Graphviz for diagrams, and the M4 macro language for some